 What are henna brows?

 Henna is a form of eyebrow tinting that not only dyes the hair but also stains the skin to achieve a darker finish and the appearance of a fuller brow.
-Many henna dyes claim to last 6-8 weeks on the hair and up to 2 weeks on the skin, although this can vary depending on a number of factors.
+Many henna dyes claim to last 6-8 weeks on the hair and up to 2 weeks on the skin, although this can vary depending on a number of factors, including skin type, skincare routine, etc.

 Is henna a natural alternative?